tbhal/objection-detection/README.md

 - Then swithc to the legacy directory and run

-'python train.py --logtostderr --train_dir=training/ --pipeline_config_path=training/ssd_mobilenet_v1_pets.config'
+`python train.py --logtostderr --train_dir=training/ --pipeline_config_path=training/ssd_mobilenet_v1_pets.config`

--The training process graph can be seen on Tensorboard using command in shell
+- The training process graph can be seen on Tensorboard using command in shell

-tensorboard --logdir='training'
+`tensorboard --logdir='training'`